Big four auditors face break-up to restore trust

 Policymakers have questioned why auditors gave a clean bill of health to many banks which shortly afterwards needed rescuing by taxpayers as the financial crisis began unfolding.

-More robust supervision is needed and "more diversity in what is an overly concentrated market, especially at the top end", he said of his plans trailed for over a year.
+More robust supervision is needed and "more diversity in what is an overly concentrated market, especially at the top end", he said.

-EU states and the European Parliament have the final say on Barnier's draft law, a process that involves haggling over the next 12-18 months which often dilutes or strengthens elements.

-"There could be significant unintended consequences if we legislate more than absolutely necessary," said Syed Kamall, a centre-right EU lawmaker from Britain, who will sponsor the measure in parliament.

 UK data shows the Big Four profit margins are 50 percent higher than the next four audit firms, the commission said.